Last Day in Florida: Synopsis

-In Scranton, Darryl Philbin (Craig Robinson) and Toby Flenderson (Paul Lieberstein) are both trying to sell Girl Scout cookies for their daughters.
+In Scranton, Darryl Philbin and Toby Flenderson are both trying to sell Girl Scout cookies for their daughters.
 When Toby's requests clash with Darryl's, Darryl tells him they need their own sections of the office to sell to in order to not interfere with each other.
 To Toby’s surprise, Darryl only chooses accounting while Toby gets every other section.
-Darryl had asked for accounting because Kevin Malone (Brian Baumgartner) buys more cookies than everyone else put together.
+Darryl had asked for accounting because Kevin Malone buys more cookies than everyone else put together.
 Toby eventually realizes Darryl's plan and the two end up fighting over who sells Kevin cookies, with Kevin coming up with absurd competition ideas.
 After doing a song and dance for Kevin, Kevin still can not make up his mind, so Darryl and Toby contemplate giving up until Kevin mentions he plans to buy hundreds of boxes of cookies, at which point they continue the competition.
 He has them record a voicemail message for him pretending to be girls who are having sex with him, but they finally give up for good when Kevin wants to ride them like a pony, citing they still want to maintain their dignity and will not go beyond the limit to what they would do for their daughters.
-When they walk away, Kevin says he will do any absurd thing for them to continue, kissing Meredith Palmer (Kate Flannery) to prove it, but they still refuse.
+When they walk away, Kevin says he will do any absurd thing for them to continue, kissing Meredith Palmer to prove it, but they still refuse.

-Andy Bernard (Ed Helms) learns that Erin Hannon (Ellie Kemper) is not coming back to Scranton after she takes a job helping an elderly lady, Irene (Georgia Engel) she met at the Sabre store opening, leaving Andy very distraught, especially when he learns that everyone else already knew through the social media of Ryan Howard (B. J. Novak), who returned to Scranton after freaking out.
-When Dwight, Jim, and Stanley return to Scranton and Andy sees Jim happily reunite with Pam, Andy decides to travel to Florida to try and bring Erin back.
+Andy Bernard learns that Erin Hannon is not coming back to Scranton after she takes a job helping an elderly lady, Irene she met at the Sabre store opening, leaving Andy very distraught, especially when he learns that everyone else already knew through the social media of Ryan Howard, who returned to Scranton after freaking out.
+When Dwight, Jim, and Stanley return to Scranton and Andy sees Jim happily reunite with Pam, Andy decides to travel to Florida to try to bring Erin back.